- Do-It-Yourself Framing Guide:

 - Wire cutters

-- Push-pins with extra long points
+- Push-pins with extra long points (handy for fixing location points on a wall)

 - A spool of nylon chord